sonelrubin/dynamics-365-contact-center/contact-center/extend/configure-zendesk-connector.md

 # Configure the connector for Zendesk

-The Microsoft Contact Center&mdash;Power Automate solution for Zendesk connector allows organizations to engage with their customers using capabilities such as voice, video, SMS, live chat, and social messaging from their non Microsoft CRM solutions.
+The Microsoft Contact Center&mdash;Power Automate solution for Zendesk connector allows organizations to engage with their customers using capabilities such as voice, video, SMS, live chat, and social messaging from their non-Microsoft CRM solutions.
 You can use Power Automate data connectors to sync the contacts and accounts data from the Zendesk CRM solution into Dataverse.

 ## Prerequisites